 Velopharyngeal Dysfunction (VPD)

-Your family can feel confident in Gillette’s knowledge and expertise in VPD.
+Your family can feel confident in Gillette’s knowledge and expertise in Velopharyngeal Dysfunction (VPD).
 You’ll work closely with the nation’s top pediatric specialists in craniofacial and plastic surgery in a family-centered environment.

 Your child’s well-being and self-esteem guide every decision we make at Gillette.
 Our team of specialists will make sure you have the information and support you need, every step of the way.
-Through advanced surgical techniques and treatment options such as VPD surgery or speech therapy, we help your child feel their best.
+Through advanced surgical techniques and treatment options such as Velopharyngeal Dysfunction (VPD) surgery or speech therapy, we help your child feel their best.

 What is Velopharyngeal Dysfunction (VPD)?

-Velopharyngeal dysfunction (VPD) and velopharyngeal insufficiency/inadequacy (VPI) are umbrella terms that describe multiple disorders that cause leakage of air into the nasal passages during speech production.
+Velopharyngeal dysfunction (VPD) and velopharyngeal insufficiency/inadequacy (VPI) are umbrella terms that describe multiple disorders, or speech problems, that cause leakage of air into the nasal passages during speech production.
 Parts of a child’s throat or the roof of their mouth is not working properly and allows air to escape through the nose during speech or swallowing.

 What causes Velopharyngeal Dysfunction (VPD)?